 3. Position yourself as an expert in the industry

 It’s difficult to look for prospects and clients.
 However, when people see a business as the leading authority in the field, it doesn’t need to chase customers.
-Instead, they will start looking for its products and services.
+Instead, they will start looking for their products and services.

 4. Focus on true differentiation

-Try to develop technologies, processes, or intellectual property that are truly unique, and by definition not ubiquitous.
-To achieve this many companies invest heavily in research and development (R&D) and foster a culture of innovation.
+Try to develop technologies, processes, or intellectual property that are truly unique and, by definition, not ubiquitous.
+To achieve this, many companies invest heavily in research and development (R&D) and foster a culture of innovation.

-Synonyms for ubiquitous
+Synonyms for Ubiquitous

 One of the easiest ways to understand the meaning of the word is to know its synonyms.

 - Constantly encountered

 - Very prevalent